brianhenry617/pig-dice/readme.md

 # _Pig Dice_

-#### _Application that takes user input and outputs a Cryptosquare puzzle, {3/30/18}_
+#### _Application that runs a simple dice game called Pig Dice, {4/5/18}_

 #### By _**Andrew Lupton, Brian Henry, David Tumpowsky**_

 ## Description
-A program that outputs a version of a given block of text that has been encoded using square code.
+A program for a simple game of luck called Pig Dice, where two players roll a single die with the objective of being the first player to accumulate 100 points.

 ## Specs
-- Player rolls a 1, their turn ends and the next player's turn begins.
+- 2 players are required to play.
+- Players click the "roll" button to roll, and the "hold" button to hold.
+Each player has designated buttons, which appear at the beginning of their turn.
+- The value of each roll is determined by a randomized number generating algorithm.
-- A role of 1 scores no points
+- A roll of 1 scores no points and play passes to the other player.
-- If dice numbers 2,3,4,5,6 are rolled, that number accumulates to the player's point total
+- If die numbers 2, 3, 4, 5, 6 are rolled, that number accumulates to the player's point total.
-- If dice numbers 2,3,4,5,6 are rolled, that player's turn continues
+- If die numbers 2, 3, 4, 5, 6 are rolled, that player's turn continues.
-- Player can decide to roll or hold on their turn
+- A player can decide to roll or hold at any point in their turn.
-- 2+ players needed
-- The first player to score 100 or more points wins.
+- The first player to score at least 100 points wins.
-- Player clicks button/gif "roll" displays dice
-- Dice probability formula

 ## Setup/Installation Requirements

+* Clone from Github repository.
 * Open in a web browser.

 ## Known Bugs